trustyai-explainability/trustyai-llm-demo/README.md

     output: true
     detector_params: {}
 ```
-Here, we refer to the two detector names we created in the Orchestrator Configuration (`hap` and `regex_competitor`).
+Here, we've referred to the two detector names we created in the Orchestrator Configuration (`hap` and `regex_competitor`).
 For both detectors, we specify `input: true` and `output: true`, meaning we will use them for both input and output
 detectors.
 If you want to run a detector on only input or only output, you can change these flags.
 Finally, for the `regex_competitor`
 detector, we define the specific regex that we described earlier.

 #### Defining Presets
-Next, we'll create three preset pipelines for those detectors:
+Next, we've created three preset pipelines for those detectors:
 ```yaml
 routes:
   - name: all